Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 **Guidance**

-Use Virtual Machines Scale Set (VMSS) with flexible orchestration to distribute the virtual machines across specified zones and within each zone to also distribute VMs across different fault domains within the zone on a best effort basis.Configure VMSS Flex following Microsoft recommendation for SAP workload using the right mode and correct settings.If you aren't currently using VMSS Flex for SAP application servers and also not using Availability Sets with Fault domain & Update domain distribution, then you should consider moving to VMSS Flex architecture to improve the resiliency posture of your SAP deployment.
+Use Virtual Machines Scale Set (VMSS) with flexible orchestration to distribute the virtual machines across specified zones and within each zone to also distribute VMs across different fault domains within the zone on a best effort basis.
+Configure VMSS Flex following Microsoft recommendation for SAP workload using the right mode and correct settings.
+If you aren't currently using VMSS Flex for SAP application servers and also not using Availability Sets with Fault domain & Update domain distribution, then you should consider moving to VMSS Flex architecture to improve the resiliency posture of your SAP deployment.
 The following blog post in links below outlines the details on the process of migrating existing SAP workloads that are deployed in an availability set or availability zone to a flexible scale set with FD=1 deployment option.

 **Resources**